32. The Boxer

 ‘Were they built for returning servicemen, then?’
 I asked him, and he told me no, they weren’t, that they were built by a developer who ran out of money.

-As we talked I continued to draw while the man gave me some more information on the development of the tract houses: the names of streets and so on.
+As we talked I continued to draw while the man gave me some more information on the development of the tract houses, like the names of streets and so on.

 Then he told me how beautiful my drawing was, and then told me he had no idea how to draw.